<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 When the time comes for you to leave Germany, you will not be the same person you were when you arrived.
 Cliché or not, your time overseas truly is what you make it.
 While you have the opportunity, take advantage of every chance you get to fly down the Autobahn, learn the language, celebrate life, take care of yourself, and explore new places.
 When you are struggling, lean on your sense of humor, face your fears, and reach out to good people in your communities (both on base and off).

-As we lifted into the sky, I caught my last glimpse of German countryside through a rain-spotted airplane window.
+As we lifted into the sky, I caught my last glimpse of the German countryside through a rain-spotted airplane window.
 It looked like a gray and green patchwork quilt, warm and familiar.

 “Thank you, thank you, thank you,” I whispered to the foreign country that had become our home for three unforgettable, challenging, beautiful years.
-We were heading back to the States with a new world view, warm memories to last a lifetime, and a heart forever altered by our days in Deutschland.
+We were heading back to the States with a new worldview, warm memories to last a lifetime, and a heart forever altered by our days in Deutschland.

 I wish the same for you.